berndpfrommer/metavision_ros_tools/README.md

 ## Supported platforms

 Currently tested on Ubuntu 20.04 under under ROS Noetic and ROS2 Galactic.
+Only tested on Metavision Gen3 sensors, will almost certainly not work on Gen4 sensors.

 ## How to build